4.9-Stars

 Reset your smoke alarms by removing the battery and pressing the test button.
 Hold the button down for five seconds, release it and place the battery back in again.

-Putting the battery back in’ll make a short noise, signalling that power has been restored.
-This should stop any occurrences of a false alarm.
+When I put the battery back, I’ll make a short noise, signalling that power has been restored.
+This should prevent false alarms.

 2. Check The Vicinity Of Your Smoke Alarm